 Kathy Giacomini, PhD, co-chair, Department of Bioengineering and Therapeutic Sciences, has received the 5th Annual UCSF Postdoctoral Scholar Association Outstanding Faculty Mentorship Award for 2009 with Adam Gazzaley, MD, PhD, director of the Neurosciences Imaging Center at UCSF.
 In the words of award nominator and postdoctoral scholar, Sook Wah Yee, PhD: "What makes her (Kathy) very different from many other mentors is that she constantly provides positive feedback and constructive criticism on my projects.
 With her…support…I have successfully established collaborations and have initiated pharmacogenomics research with faculty members at UCSF and other universities…This allows me the vast opportunity to use the collected samples and data to design clinical pharmacogenomics and personalized medicines that I dream about."

-An image of a bone scaffold developed by Shuvo Roy, PhD, Department of Bioengineering and Therapeutic Sciences, and an international team of colleagues, was selected by the journal Biomaterials as one of the 12 best images of the publication's 2009 volume and incorporated into the journal's 2009 Images of the Year poster.
-The image is of a 3-dimensional scaffold that stimulates cell and tissue growth and has potential use in tissue engineering and regenerative medicine.
-You can download the poster at http://www.elsevierscitech.com/pdfs/2009BiomaterialsPoster.pdf.
+An image of a bone scaffold developed by Shuvo Roy, PhD, Department of Bioengineering and Therapeutic Sciences, and an international team of colleagues, was selected by the journal Biomaterials as one of the 12 best images of the publication's 2009 volume and incorporated into the journal's 2009 The Year in Images poster.
+The image is of a three-dimensional scaffold that stimulates cell and tissue growth and has potential use in tissue engineering and regenerative medicine.

 Donald Kishi, PharmD, Department of Clinical Pharmacy, is our new associate dean of student and curricular affairs.
 Don oversees the academic health and progress of individual student pharmacists and serves as a key mentor to the School's pharmacy students through the day they graduate.
 There is no other faculty member in our School who is in a better position to take on these important responsibilities.
 Don has been on the faculty since he earned his PharmD here in 1968.
 Since then, he helped shape the role of the clinical pharmacist and the clinical curriculum, served as deputy director of pharmaceutical services in the UCSF Medical Center and vice chair of the Department of Clinical Pharmacy, directed the clinical pharmacy residency program, and taught many courses.
 His professional experience is trumped only by his professional wisdom.